 And now with an in-universe example, revealed in Lair of the Shadow Broker.
 There exists a vid called Saren: A Hero Betrayed, which glorifies the turian Spectre who has not only been eagerly painted as the mastermind behind the geth attack on the Citadel, but is noted repeatedly to have been almost psychotically callous and ruthless even before he was indoctrinated by Sovereign.
 Anderson's response was to get drunk to blot out the memories of seeing it.

 Another in-universe example is shown in Kasumi's loyalty mission, where a gold statue of Saren is actually seen as a desireable gift amongst the idle rich.
-Shepard's Death Glare sums up exactly how they feel about this.

 Fans of the Killzone games often complain of not being able to play the Helghast as protagonists, arguing that they were the true victims in the franchise.
 What they don't appear to realize is that this angle is a thinly veiled effort at playing up the Helghast analogy to Nazi Germany, of which had a legitimate claim to have been disproportionately punished after World War I, yet their actions in World War II hardly were justified.